Purpose of the Grant Program

 The Fulbright Distinguished Chair position is viewed among the most prestigious appointments in the Fulbright Scholar Program.
 The Chair is able to engage in a variety of professional activities, such as:

-The starting date is late August unless otherwise agreed upon with Fulbright Finland.
+The starting date is late August or January unless otherwise agreed upon with Fulbright Finland.

 * amounts are subject to change due to currency fluctuations.